16 Years Running a Business: What Actually Worked

 Every time I’ve made my business more complicated, I’ve regretted it.
 More services, more tools, more processes, more overhead.
 Complexity feels like progress but usually just creates problems.

-When I stripped my business down to essentials, profitability increased even as revenue stayed flat.
-The math is obvious in hindsight: fewer moving parts means fewer things breaking.
-Focused effort beats scattered attention.
+When I stripped my business down to essentials, profitability increased 35% even as revenue stayed flat.
+Fewer moving parts means fewer things breaking.
+Focused effort beats scattered attention every single time.

 Document Everything